0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler stands up, clenching his fists.
 His face reddens with anger.
 "Prove your accusations, you cock-sucking traitor-spawn, or so help me-"

 Sergeant Bayer stands up from his chair too.
 He towers over you and Sessler, like an ancient monolith.
 "You'll do what, exactly?"
 He taunts.
 "Sabotage us further?
+Rat me out to Division IX on your flagrant procedural error?
 I think you'll find it hard to do in a room with no windows and four walls closing in."

 "Fuck you Bayer!"
 Lieutenant Sessler shouts, enraged, before turning towards you and directing his anger at you.
 "And fuck you too, you Brownie!
 If I'm eating shit for this, you will too, you pencil-necked pimple!"

 "ENOUGH!"
 Sergeant Bayer roars.

 He does this so loudly, it forces you to sit up and pay attention.
 It shook up Sessler before he proceeded to enumerate the ways you had just screwed yourself over in the process of doing your job.
 "No, no, Sessler."
 He says in his professional, lecturing manner.
 "The Agent's duty is to report, which he has done gallantly.
-Yours, on the other hand, is to fall on your sword, chest-first, if our apparatus deems it necessary for it's continued survival.
-Any more expletives from you, any other one.
-Or mention of the traitors who I did not choose to be my parents, and I promise you I will take care of you and your wife personally."
+Yours, on the other hand, is to fall on your sword if our apparatus deems it necessary for it's continued survival.
+Any more expletives from you, or mention of the traitors who I did not choose to be my parents, and I promise you..
+I promise you I will take care of you and your wife personally."

 Filled with anger, and no words to convey it, Lieutenant Sessler sits down and growls like a dog that just got punished.
 He looks at you, and seeks your eyes when you avert them, daring you to look back.
 Sergeant Bayer takes his seat, draws in a deep breath, and shuffles the papers in front of him.
 He motions to continue the examination and go no further on this subject.